Kernow19-cloud/GRC-Hub/grc/paysafe-retail/readme.md

-# PaySafe Retail PCI-DSS v4.0.0 Compliance Project (Fictional)
+# PaySafe Retail PCI-DSS v4.0.0 Compliance Project.
+(Fictional)

 ## Overview
 **PaySafe Retail** is a fictional mid-sized e-commerce retailer processing 3 million card transactions annually.
 As a Level 2 merchant, it complies with **PCI-DSS v4.0.0** to secure cardholder data.